What’s Happening in Area Churches | The Stokes News

 +++

 King Moravian Church Women’s Fellowship Fall Bazaar will be held from 8-11 a.m.
-Breakfast (adults $8, ages 6-10 $3 and under 5, free) and baked goods, raffle tickets, chicken pies and gently used Christmas and Moravian items and silent auction items.
+Breakfast (adults $8, ages 6-10 $3 and children under 5 eat free) and baked goods, raffle tickets, chicken pies and gently used Christmas and Moravian items will be available, and there will also be a silent auction.
 King Moravian is located at 237 West Dalton Road.

 Nov.
 23